grannycart/musicforemma/MusicForEmma.md

 Dolly Parton is one of the few people included in this list who is both a world-class singer and a world-class songwriter at the same time.
-Her singing is shocking---just listen to it---she has access to vocal registers that "cut you to the quick" as your old humbug wizard would say.
+Her singing is shocking --- just listen to it --- she has access to vocal registers that "cut you to the quick" as your old humbug wizard would say.
 Her voice just tears right through your sad little heart.
 But the thing that makes Dolly special is she pairs her voice